Me and my shadow...

 All the time we suppress and project our shadow, it gets stronger, it becomes destructive.
 You may become depressed, turn your anger on yourself or destroy relationships.
 And, it’s exhausting trying to push down part of yourself, and keep it hidden.

 Through counselling we can get to know our shadow, learn to accept it as part of who we are and integrate it into a ‘whole you’.
 It’s only by accepting all aspects of ourselves that we can develop healthy self-esteem.
 It’s ok to be angry; it’s not ok to lash out verbally or physically.
 It’s ok to be jealous; it’s not ok to be eaten up with envy.
 It’s ok to be afraid; it’s not ok to let fear make you selfish or hold back from happiness.

 When you find yourself reacting strongly to other people’s personalities or behaviour, ask yourself why.
 The answer won’t always be obvious; it may well be deep inside your unconscious, an aspect of your shadow self.

 To quote Shakespeare, “This thing of darkness I acknowledge mine“.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.

 Diane Hassall-Mead is an integrative counsellor, based in Surrey.
 Her approach is flexible and focuses on individuals as a whole.
 She works with a wide range of issues, including low self-esteem, bereavement, relationship issues, depression, anxiety, stress and trauma.
 As well as seeing clients privately, she is a volunteer counsellor for Mind.… Read more

-Located in Redhill and Reigate.
+Located in Redhill.

 Can also offer online appointments.